Bayesiano-creator/run-access-remote-JN/README.md

-# run-access-remote-jn
+# Run and acess a Jupyter Notebook hosted on a remote server

-Run and acess a Jupyter Notebook hosted on a remote server
+## Prerequisites